owpk/gigachat-grpc-client/README.md

 ## Configuration

 You need to register account and retrieve `Client ID` and `Client Secret` encoded in Base 64 string.
+Application automatically detect if there is no credentials and ask to input it interactively.
-Specify encoded credentials in the `gigachat.composedCredentials` property of the configuration file.
+Or you can specify encoded credentials manually in the `gigachat.composedCredentials` property of the configuration file (~/.gigachat-cli/gigachat.properties by default).
 Create or change a configuration using the `config -d <your credentials hash>` command.

 ### Please look for the gigachat api documentation for more information